Alexandria, Virginia: Colonial era

-On October 21, 1669, a patent granted 6,000 acre to Robert Howsing for transporting 120 people to the Colony of Virginia.
-That tract later became the City of Alexandria.
+On October 21, 1669, a patent granted 6,000 acre to Robert Howsing for transporting 120 people to the Colony of Virginia; this land would eventually become Alexandria.
 Virginia's comprehensive Tobacco Inspection Law of 1730 mandated that all tobacco grown in the colony must be brought to locally designated public warehouses for inspection before sale.
 One of the sites designated for a warehouse on the upper Potomac River was at the mouth of Hunting Creek.
-However, the ground proved to be unsuitable, and the warehouse was built half a mile up-river, where the water was deep near the shore.
+After the original site south of the creek was deemed "very inconvenient", the warehouse was built at West's Point to the north.
+This land had been given to John Alexander and Hugh West by John's father Robert Alexander.
+Robert's cousin, Philip Alexander, owned a 500 acre estate to the south, which was bounded by Hunting Creek, Hooff's Run, the Potomac River, and the future Cameron Street.